AlexisMolinaMR/MedImageGAN/README.md

 For stabilizing the training and actually generating better images, lowering the batch size is one of the tweaks that helps out achiving that goal.
 For testing this hyperparametrization we tried 3 different batch sizes, starting from the original in the DCGAN paper: 128, 64 and 16.

+Changing the batch size to a lower value was one of the experiments that enhanced the quality of images.
+We follow-up the subsequent experiments with a batch size of 16, which was best performing.

 ##### 128 size

 ![loss_batch_128](https://user-images.githubusercontent.com/48655676/114517532-b85dea00-9c3e-11eb-9784-fd4cdbf1fb8d.png)